stanleyshuang/ima2/README.md

 ##### Set Environment Variables
 ```
-    source ./_build/runes-1-qnapxizhi-buffalo/env.sh
+    source ./_build/xxxx/env.sh
 ```

 To look at the environment variables, they include

-1. **ni: the name of network interface**, It is usually the network interface which connects to the router or gateway of the host machine running VMs ("en6: USB 10/100/1000 LAN" in the example of "runes-1-qnapxizhi-buffalo")
+1. **ni: the name of network interface**, It is usually the network interface which connects to the router or gateway of the host machine running VMs
-2. **ip_prx: the first 3 sections of the IPv4 network**, In this example, the router hosts a network of 192.168.11.0/8. ("192.168.11" in the example of "runes-1-qnapxizhi-buffalo")
+2. **ip_prx: the first 3 sections of the IPv4 network**, The router hosts a network, for example, 192.168.11.0/8.
+In this case, the vaile would be "192.168.11".
-3. **cnc_ip" the IP of CNC server**, the IP of the CNC server.
-It would be associated with domain name, "cnc.mirai,.com", in the built-in DNS server, so that bots could find the CNC with the specific domain name. ("192.168.11.11" in the example of "runes-1-qnapxizhi-buffalo")
+3. **cnc_ip" the IP of CNC server**, This is the IP of the CNC server.
+It would be associated with domain name, "cnc.mirai,.com", in the built-in DNS server, so that bots could find the CNC with the specific domain name.
-4. **tgt_psz: the 4th section of IP of the first target VM**, In other words, take this example, the IP of the first target VM would be 192.168.0.30.
-The second one would be 192.168.0.31.
-Then, the third one would be 192.168.0.32, and so on. ("30" in the example of "runes-1-qnapxizhi-buffalo")
+4. **tgt_psz: the 4th section of IP of the first target VM**, If the value is "30", the IP of the first target VM. would be 192.168.11.30.
+The second one would be 192.168.11.31.
+Then, the third one would be 192.168.11.32, and so on.
 To verify the correctness, echo the environment variables to see if set successfully or not

 ##### Verify Environment Variables